daitangio/misterio/README.md

 <img align="right"   src="https://gioorgi.com/wp-content/uploads/2020/07/misterio-300x170.png" alt="Mysterio Marvel" >
 It is super-easy to use.

-*Cool!* The new python version iss easier to use and understand.
+*Cool!* The new python version is easier to use and understand.

 Misterio is a python command  you can use to "apply" a set of roles to a infinite numbers of hosts.
 Less then 120 lines of python code HELP INCLUDED (sorry Ansible :)